kixelated/moq-rs/README.md

 just all
 ```

-## Layers
+## Design
-Now that those with ADHD have left, let's talk about the layers.
+For the non-vibe coders, let's talk about how the protocol works.
-Unlike WebRTC, MoQ is purposely split into multiple layers to allow for maximum flexibility.
+Unlike WebRTC, MoQ is purposely split into multiple layers to allow for maximum flexibility:
-For more information, see [the blog](https://quic.video/blog/moq-onion).

 - **QUIC**: The network layer, providing a semi-reliable transport over UDP.
 - **WebTransport**: QUIC but with a HTTP/3 handshake for browser compatibility.